-- -Failing to classify, represent, or treat an individual as an employee in accordance with the requirements of any applicable local, state, or federal law; - -Failing to report or disclose to any person or to any local, state, or federal government agency an employee when required to do so under any applicable local, state or federal law; and - -Requiring or requesting an employee to enter into any agreement or complete any document that misclassifies, mispresents, or treats the employee as an independent contractor.
+-Failing to classify, represent, or treat an individual as an employee in accordance with the requirements of any applicable local, state, or federal law.

+-Failing to report or disclose to any person or to any local, state, or federal government agency an employee when required to do so under any applicable local, state or federal law; and

+-Requiring or requesting an employee to enter into any agreement or complete any document that misclassifies, mispresents, or treats the employee as an independent contractor.

-Section 7 also adds additional damages and penalties for violations including compensatory damages, up to a \$10,000 penalty for each misclassified individual, up to a \$10,000 penalty for each prohibited activity, and a penalty of \$1,000 per day per person for obstruction of an investigation.
+Section 7 also adds additional damages and penalties for violations including compensatory damages, a \$5,000 to \$10,000 penalty for each misclassified individual, up to a \$10,000 penalty for each prohibited activity, and a penalty of \$1,000 per day per person for obstruction of an investigation.

-Section 8 Addresses misclassification of construction employees by modifying the independent contractor test for individuals providing or performing building construction or improvement services and clarifying who is the employer of a misclassified worker when multiple contractors are involved in performing related services; this part of section 8 is effective for contracts entered into on or after August 1, 2024 and for all building construction or improvement services provided or performed on or after January 1, 2025.
+Section 8 Addresses misclassification of construction employees by modifying the independent contractor test for individuals providing or performing building construction or improvement services and clarifying who is the employer of a misclassified worker when multiple contractors are involved in performing related services.
 Section 8 also aligns prohibited activities with those in the prior section and adds the following prohibitions:

-- -Requiring employees to register; and - -Conditioning payment on an employee registering as a contractor, agreeing to being classified as an independent contractor, or forming a business.
+-Requiring employees to register; and

+-Conditioning payment on an employee registering as a contractor, agreeing to being classified as an independent contractor, or forming a business.

-It adds individual liability for certain individuals who engage in any of the prohibited activities and adds successor liability with a test for determining successor status.
+It adds individual liability for individuals with management responsibilities when responsible for violations and adds successor liability with a test for determining successor status.
 It also sets damages and penalties as in the prior section.

 Sections 9-10 Establish the "Intergovernmental Misclassification Enforcement and Education Partnership."
 The Partnership includes the commissioners of labor and industry, revenue, employment and economic development, commerce, and the attorney general with a duty to communicate among parties to detect and investigate employee misclassification.
-The sections set forth nine duties for the Partnership to accomplish related to employee misclassification.
-The sections provide that the Partnership shall meet quarterly through July 31, 2025, present annually to the legislature on its efforts beginning with its first presentation by March 1, 2025 and thereafter at the request of the chairs of the labor committees through July 31, 2025.
-The Partnership is subject to open meeting laws except while discussing data classified as not public under section 13.02, subd.
-8a.
+The sections set forth nine goals for the Partnership to accomplish related to employee misclassification.
+The sections provide that the Partnership shall present annually to the legislature on its efforts at the request of the chairs of the labor committees.
 The sections also require the commissioner of labor and industry to maintain website information about the Partnership, including complaint filing, and require the other entities to maintain general information on their websites related to misclassification laws.

 Sections 16-24 Amend the commissioner's investigative and enforcement authority related to construction licensing and registration.
 The sections clarify the commissioner may demand information and data broadly and take additional identified investigative actions.
-The sections allow notices of violation to be issued against certain individuals who engage in prohibited activities and allow for successor liability.
-They add authority to assess damages in administrative orders, issue administrative orders for failure to correct notices of violations, issue administrative orders against certain individuals who engage in prohibited activities and allow for successor liability.
-The sections allow the commissioner to order cessation of business activities for certain legal violations or failure to comply with orders of the commissioner and assess daily penalties of \$5,000 for violation of stop work orders.
+The sections allow notices of violation to be issued against individuals with management authority if responsible for violations and allow for successor liability.
+They add authority to assess damages in administrative orders, issue administrative orders for failure to correct notices of violations, issue administrative orders against individuals with management authority if responsible for violations and allow for successor liability.
+The sections allow the commissioner to order cessation of business activities for certain legal violations or failure to comply with orders of the commissioner and assess daily penalties of \$5000 for violation of stop work orders.
 The amendments establish that stop work orders may be issued to certain individuals and are effective against successor persons.
 They also establish a right to up to ten days of average daily earnings for employees affected by stop work orders.
-Stop work orders are classified as public data.
-These changes to stop work orders are effective for contracts entered into on or after August 1, 2024 and for all building construction or improvement services provided or performed on or after January 1, 2025.
 The sections clarify and expand unlawful conduct that can result in a licensing order and establish that licensing orders may be issued to certain individuals and are effective against successor persons.
-The amendments clarify the conditions that may be imposed as a condition of reapplication.
-The amendments also add the authority for the commissioner to assess daily penalties of \$1,000 for obstruction of investigations.
+The amendments also add the authority for the commissioner to assess daily penalties of \$1000 for obstruction of investigations.